-- To monitor the integrity of the Group's financial statements, review its annual accounts and quarterly results to be released to the Exchange and any other announcements relating to the Group's financial performance as well as significant financial reporting issues. - To review the effectiveness of the Group's internal controls and risk management systems and to review and approve statement to be included in the annual report concerning internal controls and risk management. - To review and report to the board any related party transaction and conflict of interest situation that may arise within the Group including any transaction, procedure or course of conduct that raises guestions of management integrity. - To monitor and review the effectiveness of the Group's internal audit function in the context of the Group's overall risk management system. - To approve the appointment and removal of the head of internal audit function. - To consider and approve the remit of the internal audit function and to ensure it has adequate resources and appropriate access to information to enable it to perform its function effectively and in accordance with the relevant professional standards, particularly to ensure that the internal audit function has adequate standing and is free from management or other restrictions. - To review and assess the annual internal audit master plan. - To review promptly all reports on the Group from the internal auditors. - To review and monitor the management's response to the findings and recommendations of the internal auditors. - To meet the head of the internal audit whenever deemed necessary, to discuss their remit and any issues arising from the internal audits carried out without the presence of the management.
-The head of internal audit shall be given the right of direct access to the chairman of the board and to the committee. - To consider and make recommendations to the board in relation to the appointment, reappointment or removal of the company's external auditors, so that the same could be put to shareholders for approval at the annual general meeting. - To oversee the selection process of new auditors and if an auditor resigns, to investigate the issues leading to the resignation.
+- To monitor the integrity of the Group's financial statements, review its annual accounts and quarterly results to be released to the Exchange and any other announcements relating to the Group's financial performance as well as significant financial reporting issues. - To review the effectiveness of the Group's internal controls and risk management systems and to review and approve statement to be included in the annual report concerning internal controls and risk management. - To review and report to the board any related party transaction and conflict of interest situation that may arise within the Group including any transaction, procedure or course of conduct that raises questions of management integrity. - To monitor and review the effectiveness of the Group's internal audit function in the context of the Group's overall risk management system. - To approve the appointment and removal of the head of internal audit function. - To consider and approve the remit of the internal audit function and to ensure it has adequate resources and appropriate access to information to enable it to perform its function effectively and in accordance with the relevant professional standards, particularly to ensure that the internal audit function has adequate standing and is free from management or other restrictions. - To review and assess the annual internal audit master plan.